|Locations:||up to 5|

-Where Esso began to fall down is that they didn't know what to do next.
-The grand facilities at Washington were left in a state of half-automatic half-waitress service mess.
+Where Taverna began to fall down is that they didn't know what to do next.
+The grand facilities at Washington were left in a state of half-automatic, half-waitress service mess.
 Meanwhile, four more approved sites were about to open, and their plan to fit them all with automated catering had just fallen apart.
-Those services opened with delays, and with more half-hearted catering arrangements.
+Those services opened with delays, and with more half-baked catering arrangements.

-Esso's owners were not helping their panicked company, and refused to put any more money into the venture.
+Esso's owners were not helping their panicked company, and refused to provide any more money for their venture.
 This left them looking for a buyer - and fast - the first time the motorway network had seen such a crisis.
-5 years prior, the government had seen exactly this coming.
+Five years prior, the government had seen exactly this coming.

 Esso blamed government regulations for the failure of their venture, and the government's rigid incompatibility with Esso's style certainly contributed.
-However, the government blamed Esso's failure to properly manage their sites.
-An example they gave is that the government repeatedly told Esso they expected one member of staff from each MSA to be act as a manager for the whole site.
-Esso gave the government a list of those people, but when the government arranged a meeting with them, all five of them said they had no responsibility for their MSA's petrol station.
+However, the government pointed the finger at Esso's failure to properly manage their sites.
+An example they gave is that the government repeatedly told Esso they expected one member of staff from each service area to be act as a manager for the whole site.
+Esso gave the government a list of those people, but when the government arranged a meeting with them, all five of them said they were in charge of the catering but had no authority over the petrol station.